30 things to do for free this weekend!

 Sit down and make a list of things to do.

 Get everyone involved, even the kids.
 Chances are they’ll have some pretty unique ideas up their sleeves.
+Let them get creative and make some crafts with the supplies you already have!

 Also, rummage through your kitchen and plan out meals with items you have hiding away in your pantry.
 Make sure you have everything you need to make the weekend a success.